 COVID-19 test requirements

 Everyone who cannot provide proof of full vaccination is required to produce a negative COVID-19 test before joining a Peregrine trip.
+This excludes those travelling on Sailing, Adventure Cruising, and Galapagos Sailing trips.
+See the marine FAQs below.

 If you cannot provide proof of full vaccination, you are required to produce proof of a negative test conducted no more than 72 hours before day 1 of your trip.